agconti/cookiecutter-django-rest/{{cookiecutter.github_repository_name}}/README.md

 ```

 # Create Servers
-By default the included fabfile will setup three envoirments:
+By default the included fabfile will setup three environments:

-- dev -- The bleeding edge of developement
+- dev -- The bleeding edge of development
 - qa -- For quality assurance testing
 - prod -- For the live application